Privacy & Cookies

 - Give us feedback or contact us.

 We will only use your personal data when the law allows us to.
-Most commonly, we will use your personal data in the following circumstances:
+Under data protection law, we can only use your personal data if we have a proper reason, such as:

-- Where we need to comply with a legal obligation.
+- to comply with our legal and regulatory obligations;

 Generally, we do not rely on consent as a legal basis for processing your personal data although we will get your consent before sending third party direct marketing communications to you via email or text message.
 You have the right to withdraw consent to marketing at any time by contacting us.

-Purposes for which we will use your personal data: We have set out below a description of all the ways we plan to use your personal data, and which of the legal bases we rely on to do so.
+We have set out below a description of all the ways we plan to use your personal data, and which of the legal bases we rely on to do so.
 We have also identified what our legitimate interests are where appropriate.

 Note that we may process your personal data for more than one lawful ground depending on the specific purpose for which we are using your data.
 Please contact us if you need details about the specific legal ground we are relying on to process your personal data where more than one ground has been set out in the table below.

 Purpose/Activity: (a) To process and deliver your order including to manage payments, fees and charges; (b) collect and recover money owed to us.
 Type of data: Identity, Contact, Financial, Transaction, Marketing and Communications data.
-Lawful basis for processing including: (a) Performance of a contract with you and (b) Necessary for our legitimate interests (to recover debts due to us).
+Lawful bases for processing including: (a) Performance of a contract with you and (b) Necessary for our legitimate interests (to recover debts due to us).

 Purpose/Activity: To enable you to partake in a prize draw, competition or complete a survey.
 Type of data: Identity, Contact, Profile, Usage and Marketing and Communications data.
-Lawful basis for processing including: (a) Performance of a contract with you; (b) Necessary for our legitimate interests (to study how customers use our products/services, to develop them and grow our business).
+Lawful bases for processing including: (a) Performance of a contract with you; (b) Necessary for our legitimate interests (to study how customers use our products/services, to develop them and grow our business).

 Purpose/Activity: To administer and protect our business and this website (including troubleshooting, data analysis, testing, system maintenance, support, reporting and hosting of data).
 Type of data: Identity, Contact and Technical data.
-Lawful basis for processing including: (a) Necessary for our legitimate interests (for running our business, provision of administration and IT services, network security, to prevent fraud and in the context of a business reorganisation or group restructuring exercise); and (b) Necessary to comply with a legal obligation.
+Lawful bases for processing including: (a) Necessary for our legitimate interests (for running our business, provision of administration and IT services, network security, to prevent fraud and in the context of a business reorganisation or group restructuring exercise); and (b) Necessary to comply with a legal obligation.

 Purpose/Activity: To deliver relevant website content and advertisements to you and measure or understand the effectiveness of the advertising we serve to you.
 Type of data: Identity, Contact, Profile, Usage, Marketing and communications and Technical data.
-Lawful basis for processing including: Necessary for our legitimate interests (to study how customers use our products/services, to develop them, to grow our business and to inform our marketing strategy).
+Lawful bases for processing including: Necessary for our legitimate interests (to study how customers use our products/services, to develop them, to grow our business and to inform our marketing strategy).

 Purpose/Activity: To use data analytics to improve our website, products/services, marketing, customer relationships and experiences.
 Type of data: Technical and Usage data.
-Lawful basis for processing including: Necessary for our legitimate interests (to define types of customers for our products and services, to keep our website updated and relevant, to develop our business and to inform our marketing strategy).
+Lawful bases for processing including: Necessary for our legitimate interests (to define types of customers for our products and services, to keep our website updated and relevant, to develop our business and to inform our marketing strategy).

 Purpose/Activity: To make suggestions and recommendations to you about goods or services that may be of interest to you.
 Type of data: Identity, Contact, Technical, Usage, Profile and Marketing and Communications data.
-Lawful basis for processing including: Necessary for our legitimate interests (to develop our products/services and grow our business).
+Lawful bases for processing including: Necessary for our legitimate interests (to develop our products/services and grow our business).

-Promotional offers from us: We may use your Identity, Contact, Technical, Usage and Profile Data to form a view on what we think you may want or need, or what may be of interest to you.
+We may use your Identity, Contact, Technical, Usage and Profile Data to form a view on what we think you may want or need, or what may be of interest to you.
 This is how we decide which products, services and offers may be relevant for you (we call this marketing).

-Third-party marketing: We will get your express opt-in consent before we share your personal data with any third party for marketing purposes.
+We will get your express opt-in consent before we share your personal data with any third party for marketing purposes.